LokeZhou/ChangeMap/README.md

 Train
 As an example, use the following command to train a PSMNet on Your Dataset:

+preTrain

-python main.py --maxdisp 192 \
+python main.py --maxdisp 4 \
                --model stackhourglass \
                --datapath (your data folder)\
                --trainbatchsize 5